ColorfulSoft/System.AI/README.md

 # Torch.NET
-PyTorch-like framework for AI on .NET Framework
+PyTorch-like framework for AI on Microsoft .NET Framework